Lena-Anyango/Livestock-modelling/README.md

-# Livestock-modelling
+# Introduction
 This repository holds the analysis of market price data.

+## Deployment
+The application was published to rshiny on the following (link)[https://lenaanyango.shinyapps.io/MarketPrices/]